-Nancy Shendell-Falik, RN, MA, who for the past two years has served in the dual position at Baystate Health as senior vice president/chief operating officer and chief nursing officer for Baystate Medical Center, has been promoted to president of Baystate Medical Center and senior vice president for hospital operations, Baystate Health.
+Nancy Shendell-Falik, RN, who for the past two years has served in the dual position at Baystate Health as senior vice president/chief operating officer and chief nursing officer for Baystate Medical Center, has been promoted to president of Baystate Medical Center and senior vice president for hospital operations, Baystate Health.

 Her appointment becomes effective Oct.
 1, 2015.